upcoders-cloud/kaizen-app/frontend/mobile/README.md

 # 📱 Mobile App

-A React Native application powered by **Expo**, built as part of the Upcoders improvement-idea platform (similar to SherlockWaste).
+A React Native application powered by **Expo**, built as part of the **UPCODERS** improvement-idea platform.
 The mobile app is designed for employees to anonymously submit improvement ideas, like, and comment.

 ---